bmndc/nokia-leo/README.md

 ## Before making the decision

-**BEWARE OF COUNTERFEIT DEVICES!** There have been lots of KaiOS devices, such as the Nokia 8110 4G, 2720 Flip and 6300 4G selling at numerous tech stores and online sites for amazingly cheap prices; those turned out to be counterfeits and did not bring the experiences that people expected, and the store gets away with it as you wouldn't be able to get a refund.
+**BEWARE OF COUNTERFEIT DEVICES!** Many KaiOS devices, such as the Nokia 8110 4G, 2720 Flip and 6300 4G are being sold at numerous tech stores and online sites for amazingly cheap prices; those turned out to be counterfeits and did not bring the experiences that people expected, and the store gets away with it as you wouldn't be able to get a refund.

 To spot out the counterfeits:

-- Brand-new KaiOS devices, even after their lifespan on the shelf, do NOT cost less than 60% of their original price.
+- Brand-new KaiOS devices, even after their lifespan on the shelf, DON'T cost less than 60% of their original prices.
-- HMD/Nokia Mobile does NOT sell any of their KaiOS devices with 2G only.
+- HMD/Nokia Mobile DON'T sell any of their KaiOS devices in 2G only.
 KaiOS devices are required to have at least 3G, as 2G is being phased out in many places.
-- Different packaging: 8110 4G and 2720 Flip comes in transparent plastic boxes with flaps on top and bottom sides, while 6300 4G comes in cardboard box.
-Look out for advertising prints on the box for missing features, bad quality printing, weird grammar or letter spacing as well.
+- Different packaging: 8110 4G and 2720 Flip comes in transparent plastic boxes with flaps on top and bottom, while 6300 4G comes in hard cardboard box.
+Also check advertising prints on the box for missing features, bad quality printing, weird grammar or letter spacing.
 - Terrible build quality when comparing side-by-side.
 [To quote u/cannotelaborate on Reddit](https://www.reddit.com/r/KaiOS/comments/xglkr7/well_darn_it_i_just_received_a_counterfeit_nokia):
   - Build quality is horrific, the battery and sim cards barely fit in there.
   - It took only like 10 seconds to boot, it showed KaiOS briefly, then did the old Nokia chime.
   - Speaker quality is awful.
   - The face buttons are low quality and aren't flush with the surface, some of them are crooked even.
-- Remove the battery and look out for any suspicions in the printed information on the body of the phone, i.e. if the CODE is 23BTS70**VN**00, it is intended to sold in Vietnam only.
+- Remove the battery and look for suspicions with the printed information on the sticker, i.e. if the CODE is 23BTS70**VN**00, it is intended to sold in Vietnam only.
 You can also check in the OS by dialing *#0000#.
-- If the UI design looks a bit off with weird alignments and margins between elements, that's also a clue of no-no.
+- If the user interface looks off with weird alignments and margins between elements, that's also a clue.
-- All KaiOS devices should have services like KaiStore installed by default, under all circumstances.
+- Under all circumstances, all KaiOS 2.5 devices should have services like KaiStore installed by default.
 - Browser is NOT Opera Mini 4.4.
 KaiOS does NOT run Java apps or MRE apps (sorry to retro gamers out there).
 - If you have access to a computer, try connecting the phone to it and see if the actual phone storage is significantly less than advertised.

-**Only buy from trusted, reputable sources**, even if the price is higher.
+Remember, **only buy from trusted, reputable sources**, even if they have higher prices.
+That higher cost guarantees that you're buying a genuine device.

 ## Tips and tricks
 - To take a screenshot, press both `*` and `#` keys simultaneously.